 1. Ask Questions

-Asking questions is a great way to gain more clarity and help them identify their fears.
+Asking questions is a great way to gain clarity and help them identify their fears.
 If they are anxious about giving a presentation at school, the following questions could be helpful to ask:

 2. Fill in the Template

 What exactly is the 'worst case scenario' -- is it that they will embarrass themselves in front of all their friends or that they will fail?

 In this case, is it about setting aside time each day to rehearse the presentation, or is it about revising the work to ensure the presentation notes are accurate -- or both?

-Finally, should the presentation go horribly and the fear becomes a reality, what can be done to 'repair' the situation -- for example, ask the teacher for feedback for future presentations, and set up a time with a teacher or tutor to go over the work.
+Finally, should the presentation go horribly and the fear becomes a reality, what can be done to 'repair' the situation -- for example, ask the teacher for feedback for future presentations and set up a time with a teacher or tutor to go over the work.

 Validate Their Fears

-After offering validation and comfort, it is important to swiftly move on and start talking about how fear can be managed and what action can be taken.
-According to Dr. Busman, we shouldn't spend too much time "offering comfort around the scary thing, because even that can become reinforcing and take on a life of its own."
+After offering validation and comfort, it is important to move swiftly on and start talking about how fear can be managed and what action can be taken.
+According to Dr. Busman, we shouldn't spend too much time "offering comfort around the scary thing because even that can become reinforcing and take on a life of its own."

-Define the fear and worst-case scenario.
+1. Define the fear and worst-case scenario.

-Consider what could be done to prevent it from happening.
+2. Consider what could be done to prevent it from happening.

-Consider what could be done to repair the situation if it happens.
+3. Consider what could be done to repair the situation if it happens.

-Consider the best-case scenario.
+4. Consider the best-case scenario.

-Consider the cost of inaction.
+5. Consider the cost of inaction.

-During periods of stress such as exams, college admissions, or sports tryouts, fear-setting can be extremely beneficial and relieve the symptoms of stress both mentally and physically, allowing us to spend greater energy on what matters -- preparation.
+During periods of stress such as exams, college admissions, or sports tryouts, fear-setting can be highly beneficial and relieve the symptoms of stress both mentally and physically, allowing us to spend greater energy on what matters -- preparation.